 This lovely antiques shop on Shoreditch High Street specalises in mid-century modern furniture, vintage lighting, rugs and ornaments, with most items dating from between the 1920s through to the 1980s.

-There’s plenty of stock on offer at Atomic Antiques, with much of it coming from esteemed designers such as Arne Jacobsen, Hans Wagner and Mario Bellini.
+Atomic Antiques offers plenty of stock, with much of it coming from esteemed designers such as Arne Jacobsen, Hans Wagner and Mario Bellini.
 It’s also one of the most affordable antiques shops in London, and the owners take great pride in providing both excellent service and offering great quality items.

 7. Vintage Heaven, East London